 A lot of treatment research has focused on how to regulate these chemicals in order to alleviate the symptoms of FMS and ME/CFS.
 So far, experts don't know why levels are abnormal in these conditions, but we do know they're responsible for a host of symptoms.

 Levels are hard to measure.
 Most labs don't perform such tests and most insurance companies wouldn't cover them.
 Doctors typically diagnose neurotransmitter abnormalities based on symptoms, which is one of many reasons you may want to keep a symptom diary.

 - Your diet

 - Lifestyle changes, including diet, sleep and exercise habits

-Learn more about these neurotransmitters, including the symptoms associated with each of them and how the dysregulation is treated:
+Learn more, including the symptoms associated with each of them and how the dysregulation is treated: